denten-books/plain-text/1-device.md

 Initially, the telegraph "interprets" with the aim of "transmitting intelligence." [@bumstead_telegraphy_1916, 12]

-Subsequently, the authors understood also that the length of the transmitted time interval could also signify information used to actuate a variety of devices.
-By the middle of the patent, the brothers begin to refer to their invention in broad terms as a "controlling medium," capable of regulating remotely everything from typesetting machines to generic sunflower switches.
+Subsequently, the authors understood also that a length of transmitted time interval could also signify information used to actuate a variety of devices.
+The brothers thus refer to their invention in broad terms, calling it a "controlling medium," capable of regulating remotely everything from typesetting machines to generic sunflower switches.
 "Indeed, the detector and interpreting relays could be made to actuate a set of sunflower switches for an indicator [...] without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].
 What starts out as a communication device, by the end of the patent is generalized into a universal control mechanism.

-Driven by ticker tape and connected to a printer the automated telegraph contained all the necessary features of a Turing machine: a discrete symbolic language, removable storage medium, and a machine capable of altering its physical states according to instruction.
-It read and wrote; it ingested tape and converted extrinsic symbols into intrinsic configurations of the mechanism.
+Driven by ticker tape and connected to printers, automated telegraphs contained all the necessary Turing features: a discrete symbolic language, removable storage media, and a mechanism capable of altering its physical states according to instruction.
+These proto-computers read and wrote; they ingested tape and converted extrinsic symbols into intrinsic configurations of the mechanism.
 By 1905, Donald Murray, inventor of the popular Murray telegraph, could write that "[i]f we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
 He stressed that telegraph systems "belong, not to the class of producing or distributing, but to the class of controlling mechanisms."
 [@murray_setting_1905, 556] For the automated telegraph, control code and message are one.
 The mechanism "interprets" some signals as data to be manipulated and others as control code, the rules for such data manipulation.